Special Education Major

 Student Teaching in Special Education

-The residency for the Special Education Major must be completed in a K-12 special education classroom, where residents are expected to work cooperatively 24 hours per week with qualified mentor teachers.
+The residency for the Special Education Major must be completed in a K-12 setting, where residents are expected to work cooperatively 24 hours per week with qualified mentor teachers and students who are receiving Special Education services.
 During this year-long clinical residency, students are applying and extending the pedagogical knowledge they are learning in their education courses.
 The Special Education licensure coursework is taught online.

 Graduation Requirements